-Make sure you have a nice big pot to use so it fits everything in...think 6-7 litre size.
-This could also be made in a slow cooker and I have done several times but mostly I use a big pot on the stove top and also be prepared to have it cooking on a low heat for at least 3-4 hours before you want it ready as the longer the cooking time, the better.
+Make sure you have a nice big pot to use so it fits everything in - think 6-7 litre size.
+This could also be made in a slow cooker and I have done several times.
+Mostly I use a big pot on the stove top.
+Be prepared to have it cooking on a low heat for at least 3-4 hours before you want it ready as the longer the cooking time, the better.

 2 tblspn high quality fat or oil that is fine for high heat

-700 gr of fresh tomatoes and capsicums or 700gr tomato passatta
+700 grams of fresh tomatoes and capsicums or 700 grams tomato passatta

 2 cups of bone broth (recipe here)